Kason Gabbard: Boston Red Sox

+Gabbard returned to Sarasota to start the 2004 season.
+He was named a Florida State League all-star, having a 3–2 record with a 2.70 earned run average (ERA) at midseason, although he did not play in the all-star game after having missed a start with an Achilles tendon injury.
+He was promoted to the Double-A Portland Sea Dogs in June, later played in the Arizona Fall League with the Peoria Saguaros, and returned to Portland for the 2005 season.
+Gabbard started the 2006 season with Portland and posted a 9–2 record with a 2.57 ERA in 13 starts.
+Promoted to the Triple-A Pawtucket Red Sox on June 23, he went 1–3 with a 4.97 ERA in five starts through the third week in July.

-A 29th-round draft pick by the Boston Red Sox in 2000, Gabbard started the season with Boston's Double-A affiliate Portland and posted a 9–2 record with a 2.57 ERA in 13 starts.
-Promoted to Triple-A Pawtucket on June 23, he went 1–3 with a 4.97 ERA in five starts.
-He earned a promotion to the Boston Red Sox on July 21 to replace Tim Wakefield, who was placed on the disabled list.
-In his major league debut on July 22, he allowed two earned runs in 52/3 innings to the Seattle Mariners and was charged with a loss.
-Gabbard's first major league win was on September 5 against the Chicago White Sox.
-Gabbard pitched seven shutout innings, surrendering three hits and striking out six in a 1–0 Red Sox win.
+Gabbard earned a promotion to the major-league Red Sox on July 22, 2006, to replace Tim Wakefield, who was placed on the disabled list.
+In his major-league debut that day, Gabbard allowed two earned runs (three runs total) in 5 1/3 innings and took the loss as the Red Sox fell to the Seattle Mariners, 5–2, at Safeco Field.
+His first major-league win was on September 5 against the Chicago White Sox, when he pitched seven shutout innings while surrendering three hits and striking out six batters in a 1–0 Red Sox win at Fenway Park.